fulltrend/ofxChart/README.md

 Usage
 ------------
 You can simply add all your axes containers via ofxChart class or instantiate them independently. ofxChart architecture allows you to add unlimited Axis Sets (containers) to your project.
 There are 3 types currently - single (for charts, like Pie, Dohnut), 2d (X,Y) and 3d (X,Y,Z).
 Each axis set can have unlimited number of corresponding Data Series.
-And each Data Series can have an unlimited number of corresponding data points.
+And each Data Series can have an unlimited number of corresponding Data Points.

 Current Features
 ------------
-- All instances are templates to maintain integrity of data sets for each set.
+- All instances are using C++ templates to maintain integrity of data sets for each axis.
 The following data types are supported (int, short, float, double, Poco::DateTime)
 - Following Chart Types added: Pie Chart, 2d/3d line chart, point chart, area chart, 2d/3d area range, bar and column range, 2d stock charts
 - Chart Container allows scaling and offsetting inside local space
 - Static and dynamic axis positioning with customizable axis crossing.
 Axis label formatting and positioning